-Effective January 1, 2019, two new sections have been added to the Act which affect the approval of "non-preferred" drugs.
+Since January 1, 2019, two sections were added to the Act which affect the approval of "non-preferred" drugs.

 Indiana Code §22-3-3-4.7 and §22-3-7-17.6 state that, beginning January 1, 2019, reimbursement is not permitted for a claim of payment for a drug that is an "N" (non-preferred) drug by the Official Disability Guidelines (ODG) Worker's Compensation Drug Formulary Appendix A published by MCG Health (the "Formulary") which is prescribed for an employee who has filed a notice of injury.